wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

   This will be set as the configuration of a running Edge Data Store.
 The configuration takes effect immediately after the command completes.

-The previous example results in a minimal configuration of Edge Data Store.
+This example results in a minimal configuration of Edge Data Store.
 It only supports [OMF](xref:omfQuickStart) and [SDS](xref:sdsQuickStart) operations using REST.
 No egress is configured, so no data will be forwarded to either [OCS](xref:ocsEgressQuickStart) or [PI Web API](xref:piEgressQuickStart).

 ## Configure maximum Edge Data Store

-The following JSON file represents maximal configuration of an Edge Data Store.
+The following JSON file represents maximum configuration of an Edge Data Store.
 There are Modbus TCP EDS adapter components and OPC UA EDS adapter components, and egress is configured to send to both PI Web API and OCS from both the default (operational data) and diagnostics (diagnostic data) namespace.

 ```json
 {